box/box-python-sdk/docs/usage/user.md

 Create An App User
 ------------------

-Custom applications may create App Users, which represent a "headless" user managed exclusively by the application.
+Platform applications may create App Users, which represent a "headless" user managed exclusively by the application.
 These users can only be accessed via the API, and cannot login to the web application or other Box services.

 To create a new app user, call [`client.create_user(name, login=None, **user_attributes)`][create_user] without a